 The Peatland Code

-For more information on the restoration of Peatland and how this is helping to reduce flood risk take a look at our infographic here.
+For more information on the restoration of peatland and how this is helping to reduce flood risk take a look at our resource here.

 Sources: Royal Horticultural Society, International Peat Society, BBC, telegraph